MenAllen/PhilippeJoubard_7_30032021/README.md

 		The Message table includes the text and url of the picture submitted by an employee The Comment table includes comments done on a specific message by Employees Any User is allowed to create an account, publish and comment message.
-	Any User is allowed to delete his own account, thus deleting all published messages and comments Any User can get all the messages & comments published by employees Any User can delete his own messages or comments (using grey icon in the message bloc) Admin User is declared admin with manual SQL request
+	Any User is allowed to delete his own account
+	Any User can get all the messages & comments published by employees Any User can delete his own messages or comments (using grey icon in the message bloc) Admin User is declared admin with manual SQL request